 - To demonstrate your knowledge and mastery in nursing content, a standardized exam is administered throughout the program.
 The test is like the class proctored tests.
 ASNAH utilizes National League of Nursing (NLN), Assessment Technology Institute (ATI testing) materials, tools, and resources. - 2.
-At the end of each nursing course student will take specific course standardized exam which accounts for 10% of the course grade. - 3.
-Standardized Comprehensive Exams are administered at the end of the entire program curriculum (see practical nursing comprehensive exam policy). - 4.
-Standardized Comprehensive Exams are administered to students at the end of the entire program curriculum to assess the student's knowledge and mastery in nursing content ability to pass the NCLEX-PN.
+At the end of each nursing course student will take specific course standardized exam (ATI) which accounts for 15% of the course grade. - 3.
+Students must earn Level 2 score on each proctored exam in order to pass the course. - 4.
+Standardized comprehensive exams are administered to students at the end of the entire program curriculum to assess the student's knowledge and mastery in nursing content ability to pass the NCLEX-PN.
 The exams assist the student to identify strengths and weaknesses, provide individualized remediation to improve objective testing abilities, and through simulation, prepare the student in passing the NCLEX PN.
+(See practical nursing comprehensive exam policy)